 The International Christian Maritime Association (ICMA) is a free association of 29 Christian not-for-profit organisations working for the welfare of seafarers.

-These 28 organisations represent various Christian churches and communities.
+These twenty-eight organisations represent various Christian churches and communities.
 Each member organisation retains its independence and autonomy.
 ICMA defines seafarers as people who work in merchant shipping, fishing and on passenger ships.
 Through its members, ICMA currently represents 526 seafarers’ centres and 927 chaplains in 126 countries.